Christianity in the 20th century: Spread of secularism

 In Europe there has been a general move away from religious observance and belief in Christian teachings and a move towards secularism.
 The "secularization of society", attributed to the time of the Enlightenment and its following years, is largely responsible for the spread of secularism.
 For example, the Gallup International Millennium Survey showed that only about one sixth of Europeans attend regular religious services, less than half gave God "high importance", and only about 40% believe in a "personal God".
 Nevertheless, the large majority considered that they "belong" to a religious denomination.
 Numbers show that the "de-Christianization" of Europe has slowly begun to swing in the opposite direction.
 Renewal in certain quarters of the Anglican church, as well as in pockets of Protestantism on the continent attest to this initial reversal of the secularization of Europe, the continent in which Christianity originally took its strongest roots and world expansion.

 In North America, South America and Australia, the other three continents where Christianity is the dominant professed religion, religious observance is much higher than in Europe.

 South America, historically Catholic since European colonization, has experienced a large Evangelical and Pentecostal infusion in the 20th century with the influx of Christian missionaries from abroad.
 For example: Brazil, South America's largest country, is the largest Catholic country in the world and is the largest Evangelical country in the world (based on population).
 Some of the largest Christian congregations in the world are found in Brazil.

-Roman Catholic Church
+Catholic Church

 India and China

 In 1939 Pope Pius XII, within weeks of his coronation, radically reverted the 250-year-old Vatican policy and permitted the veneration of dead family members.
 The Church began to flourish again with twenty new arch-dioceses, seventy-nine dioceses and thirty-eight apostolic prefects, but only until 1949, when the Communist revolution took over the country.